 Cannabinoids were discovered in the 1940's.
 Throughout the years, scientists found that cannabinoids have the unique ability to interact with receptors in our cells.
 These interactions, through a complex series of pathways, alter the release of chemicals in the brain.
 These alterations, in turn, produce a wide array of effects throughout the body.
 The receptors that the cannabinoids bind to are found in the endocannabinoid system in the human body.

 With the laws changing around hemp, there has been more research backed by the government showing the benefits of CBD (2).
-Mounting anecdotal accounts from patients and physicians highlight CBD’s potential as a treatment for a wide range of maladies, including (but not limited to):
+Mounting anecdotal accounts from patients and physicians highlight CBD’s potential as a treatment for a wide range of maladies.

 Humans have been healing themselves with plants for thousands of years.
 The CBD craze is bring the spotlight back to plant medicine.
 Not all CBD and CBD products are made equally so make sure to do your research, know your farmer (if possible) and ask for test results of products containing CBD.

 Check out The Beginner's Guide to CBD, Part 2: The Endocannabinoid System here.